 This is vital to speed up fulfilment processes, as well as making sure no mistakes are made when it comes to stock counts.
 If you’re unable to do this work yourself, it’s recommended to hire someone who will.

 5. Organized work environment

 A clean, spacious and neat work environment might save you a lot of time trying to search for products.
-Researches also indicate that such a work environment may raise the effectiveness of you and your employees.
+Research also indicates that such a work environment may raise the effectiveness of you and your employees.
+If your storage or warehousing space isn’t already organised, it is worth investing time to improve inventory management.
 There are no flaws to that – only clean profit.